TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

     and name it: `Bluray|WEB`

-    !!! warning "Make sure you don't check BR-DISK."
+    !!! warning "Make sure you do not check BR-DISK."

     {! include-markdown "../../includes/starr/move-quality-to-top.md" !}

     !!! tip "Tip"
-        If you are not interested in some of these resolutions, i.e. 2160p or 720p you don't need to include them.
+        You don't need to include some of these resolutions, such as 2160p or 720p if you are not interested in them.

 ??? abstract "Adapt the Standard Movie Format and Movie Folder Format - [Click to show/hide]"
     Please have a look here: [Recommended naming scheme](/Radarr/Radarr-recommended-naming-scheme/){:target="_blank" rel="noopener noreferrer"}.

-    !!! tip "Movie format/folder with French movie name" Radarr supports the ISO-2 naming convention for naming movies, so replacing `{Movie CleanTitle}` with `{Movie CleanTitle:de}` will change the name to its German version.
+    !!! tip "Movie format/folder with the German movie name."
+        Radarr supports the ISO-2 naming convention for naming movies, so replacing `{Movie CleanTitle}` with `{Movie CleanTitle:de}` will change the name to its German version.

 ??? abstract "Change the Indexers Multi Languages option - [Click to show/hide]"
     In Radarr, you can tell that MULTi in an indexer means that a release possesses at least certain audio.
-For the purpose of this guide, you should select `Original` and `German`.
+You should select `Original` and `German` for this guide.
     This option should only be used for German indexers.
 Doing so on "international" indexers can create false positives with the German Audio CFs.

-    If you do not see the option, it is because you need to activate the "Advanced Options" of Radarr.
+    If you do not see the option, you need to activate Radarr's "Advanced Options."

     ??? success "Screenshot example - [Click to show/hide]"
         ![French Radarr MULTi settings](images/german-starr-multi-settings.png)